nurkiewicz/nurkiewicz.com/docs/_posts/podcast/2021-09-07-distributed_tracing.md

 title: "#48: Distributed tracing: find bottlenecks in complex systems"
 category: podcast
 permalink: /48
-tags: zipkin jaeger microservices span trace opentracing kibana
+tags: zipkin jaeger microservices span trace opentracing opentelemetry kibana
 description: >
     Life used to be simple.
     In a traditional monolithic application, when a failure occurred, you could easily find the problem.